 But it’s not just wedding magazines, caterers and J. Crew catalogues convincing us that we need to pour at least a year’s worth of energy and resources into planning a single day’s celebrations.
 We’re living through a Cambrian explosion of wedding imagery.
 Between Facebook and Instagram, we witness every one of our friends and acquaintances’ weddings, complete with exquisitely garlanded barns and video shot by drones, whether we attend or not.

-I adore the brides and grooms who, in the face of all that pressure, display what is known as chill.
 Turn on the TV and there’s Say Yes to the Dress and Bridezillas, which normalize the idea that weddings are necessarily high-stress affairs that would be incomplete without shouting matches in the dressing room and fistfights in the parking lot.
 Check out the news, and the New York Times’ Vows column suggests that a great wedding involves a 16-page illustrated pamphlet, 15 different musical pieces and a family lodge complete with a “wedding meadow.”

 It all adds up to a ridiculous amount of pressure on a couple.
 So I adore the brides and grooms who, in the face of it all, display what is known as chill.